🧰 What I Usually Have Nearby When Repotting - Here’s what I keep on hand.. it just makes everything easier and less messy:

 Step 6: Place the Plant & Fill Around the Roots

-Once the plant is in the pot, I hold it at the same height it was growing before and gently fill in around the roots with soil.
+Once the plant is in the pot, I hold it at the same height it was growing before and gently fill in around the roots with a well-draining soil mix.
 I make sure the soil settles in without leaving big air pockets, but I don’t pack it down too tightly—just enough to keep the plant upright and stable.

 Step 7: Water Thoroughly

 After repotting, I give the plant a deep, thorough watering to help the soil settle in around the roots.
+I use 1 capful of plant food per gallon of water, plus a couple drops of BTI per gallon for fungus gnat maintenance.
 Then I let it drain fully before putting it back in place.

 Here’s what I still keep in mind after repotting: